oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     that a single round-trip to the database may take before a timeout will occur.
 A value of 0 means that no timeout will take place.

+    If a timeout occurs, the error *DPI-1067* will be returned if the connection is still usable.
+Alternatively the error *DPI-1080* will be returned if the connection has become invalid and can no longer be used.

     .. versionadded:: 7.0

     .. versionchanged:: 8.2

         For consistency and compliance with the PEP 8 naming style, the attribute `callTimeout` was renamed to `call_timeout`.
 The old name will continue to work for a period of time.
+The error *DPI-1080* was also introduced in this release.

     .. note::